uchicago-CAPP30121-aut-2022/capp-camp/docs/s2-git-i/3-creating-a-commit.md

 ```

 {: .warning}
 > If you forget the `-m` parameter, Git will think that you forgot to specify a commit message.
-It will graciously open up a default editor so that you can enter such a message.
+It will graciously open up a default editor (nano) so that you can enter such a message.
 This can be useful if you want to enter a longer commit message (including multi-line messages).
-We will experiment with this later.
+>
+> If you forgot the `-m` parameter in the above commit command, simply type `Updated README.md` at the top of the editor above the lines that begin with `#`.
+In nano, you can save the file and exit by pressing `Ctrl-X`, entering “Y” when prompted to “save modified buffer” (i.e., whether to save the file before exiting), and then pressing Enter (you may be presented with a new set of menu options; just press Enter).
+We will experiment with this default editor again in the next section.

 {: .tip-title}
 > VSCode Tip